 The Presbyterian Ministry at the United Nation brings a delegation to CSW every year.
 Guided by PC(USA) General Assembly policy, our delegates learn to engage in advocacy efforts at the UN and work in partnership with others from around the globe for the women’s empowerment, its link to sustainable development, and the elimination and prevention of all forms of violence against women and girls.

 Our hope is to inspire, equip, and connect Presbyterians to demonstrate and proclaim God’s justice, peace, and love at the Commission and in their own communities.

 Each annual session focuses on a specific priority theme and a review theme.

-- Priority theme: Achieving gender equality and the empowerment of all women and girls in the context of climate change, environmental and disaster risk reduction policies and programmes;
+Priority theme: Accelerating the achievement of gender equality and the empowerment of all women and girls by addressing poverty and strengthening institutions and financing with a gender perspective

 Review theme: Social protection systems, access to public services and sustainable infrastructure for gender equality and the empowerment of women and girls (agreed conclusions of the sixty-third session)